manassaloi/manassaloi.github.io/_posts/2021-05-15-bangalore-food.markdown

 - Street Storyss - Rajma Khichdi
 - Goila Butter Chicken - The namesake
 - Sanchez for the Tres Leches, Chianti for the tiramisu!
-- The Permit Room - Beef fry on coin parottas, Paati's magic rasam.
 - Arogya aahara - Masala dosa, vada, coffee
 - Kunafa World - Classic cream Kunafa
 - Chianti - Spinach ravioli in sage butter sauce, prawns in garlic butter, tiramisu
-- Nagarjuna - Biryani and chicken 65.
+- Nagarjuna - Biryani, Chicken 65 and Pepper mutton/chicken.
 - Tarbouche - Chicken whole meat platter.
 - Sangam Sweets - Kachori, other namkeens (this one's a secret and I'm making a big leap sharing it with the world lol).
 - Fresh Pressery - Avocado chicken sandwich.